gmit22/ip/docs/README.md

     ```

 ### Delete `task` : `delete`
-Remove a specified `Task` from the task manager. `list` can be used to find index of the relevant `task`.
+Remove a specified `task` from the task manager. `list` can be used to find index of the relevant `task`.
 * Format: delete <taskNumber>
 * Constraints
   * taskNumber must be within the limits of tasks stored in the task manager.